triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 ### Looking at the FPGA layout with Vivado

-SYCL for Vitis can generate a lot of files, report files, log files... including Xilinx `.xpr` projects which can be used by Vivado for inspection, for example to look at the physical layout of the FPGA.
+SYCL for Vitis can generate a lot of files, report files, log files... including AMD `.xpr` projects which can be used by Vivado for inspection, for example to look at the physical layout of the FPGA.

 For this, you need to compile with an environment variable stating